 GDS is not just an I/O accelerator.
 By bypassing the CPU, customers also benefit from better CPU utilization when CPUs are not used for shipping data.
 A picture says 1,000 words, so here’s how it works:

 NVIDIA finally took the covers off of GPUDirect Storage performance at GTC20.
-Here, VAST’s was used as the reference for what good looks like (see slide 15 from the NVIDIA talk).
+Here, the VAST Data Platform was used as the reference for what good looks like (see slide 15 from the NVIDIA talk).
 While GDS is no longer a new topic, there are still many lingering questions we find from customers as they consider their options.
-In support of NVIDIA’s launch of GDS 1.0, we wanted to take a moment to dispel some misconceptions and discuss how GDS can be a universal solution for making I/O better with Universal Storage.
+In support of NVIDIA’s launch of GDS 1.0, we wanted to take a moment to dispel some misconceptions and discuss how GDS can be a universal solution for making I/O better with the VAST Data Platform.

 Myth #1: GDS is Only for AI Acceleration